Criminal Law Consolidation Acts 1861: List of acts

 Of these statutes, the Criminal Statutes Repeal Act, the Larceny Act and the Coinage Offences Act have been repealed in England and Wales.
 The majority of the provisions of Accessories and Abettors Act, the Malicious Damage Act and the Forgery Act have been repealed and the last two have been practically superseded by codification Acts.
 However, the bulk of the Offences Against the Person Act remains in force.

 Interpretation

 Internal evidence of meaning by comparison of enactments

 In his commentary on these Acts, their draftsman said:

-This passage was cited and approved by Lord Steyn in R v.
-Burstow, R v.
-Ireland [1998] 1 Cr App Rep 177, [1997] 3 WLR 534, [1998] AC 147, [1997] UKHL 34, [1997] 4 All ER 225, (24 July 1997) (this case related to the significance of the appearance of "cause" and "inflict" respectively in sections 18 and 20 of the Offences against the Person Act 1861).
+This passage was cited and approved by Lord Steyn in R v Burstow, R v Ireland [1997] UKHL 34 (this case related to the significance of the appearance of "cause" and "inflict" respectively in sections 18 and 20 of the Offences against the Person Act 1861).

 Common features

 Short titles

 None of these Acts was originally provided with a short title.
-The short titles were conferred by the Short Titles Act 1896.
+The short titles (except that of c.
+95, which is unofficial) were conferred by the Short Titles Act 1896.